X-Ray Tube Daily Seasoning (Warming)

 Performing radiography without warming up the x-ray tube unit may cause an electrical discharge.

-Ray-Pac finds this statement in all manuals from the x-ray tube equipment manufactures to our insert manufactures.
+Ray-Pac includes this statement in all manuals from the x-ray tube equipment manufacturers to our insert manufacturers.
 Every warming procedure is a little different depending on the design and usage of the tube.
 Some manuals can be hard to understand as they may leave out some of the parameters.
 Like the MaS setting or time of exposure during warming.

-Some common generic warming procedures by X-ray tube manufactures.
+Some common generic warming procedures by X-ray tube manufacturers:

 80KV @ 60Ma – 1 second exposure time – 15 second wait between exposures – 6 exposures total